Running Backs Primed For Increased Touches (2022 Fantasy Football)

 High Opportunity with Less Competition

-This section of players is normally draft day targets of mine.
-The industry doesn’t always see eye to eye on how the volume will be split up, and we can take advantage of the variance in ADP.
+This first section of players are high-priority draft day targets of mine.
+The industry doesn’t always see eye to eye on how volume will be split up, and we can take advantage of the variance in ADP.

 Since HC Kingsbury landed in ARI, their weekly RB1 has averaged 17.8 PPR/G.